mortenson/twig-components/README.md

 # Installation and development

-More docs will come soon, but this is how you build the example:
+More docs will come soon, but you can run a dev server with

 ```
 $ npm install
-$ npm run watch-example
+$ npm run dev-example
 ```

+and run a final build with `npm run build-example`.

 # Todo